FineUploader/fine-uploader/readme.md

 * Options have been "categorized" where appropriate.
 For example, all drag-and-drop related options are now sub-options under the `dragAndDrop` option, text options are now sub-options under the new `text` option.
 There are several other new "categories"/options with sub-options.
 Please see the options section of this readme for details.
 * The `action` option has been renamed `endpoint`.
-Notice that it is now a sub-option under the new `request` option as well.
+Notice that it is now a property under the new `request` object option as well.
+* `params`, `customHeaders`, `forceMultipart`, and `inputName` are now properties under the new `request` option.
+* All validation-related options have been moved under the new `validation` option.
+* All callbacks have been moved under the `callbacks` option.
+* `extraDropzones`, `hideDropzones`, and `disableDefaultDropzone` options were moved under the new `dragAndDrop` option.
+* `extraMessages` is now `messages` (in FineUploader).
+It extends FineUploaderBasic's `messages` option.
+The `formatProgress` property has been moved under the `text` option.
+* All options ending in "text" have been moved under the new `text` option.
+In each of these cases, the "text" suffix has been removed from the option.
+Also, the `dragText` option has been moved under `dragAndDrop` as well and has been renamed `dragZone`.
-* More logging was added (still only appearing if `debug` is set to true).
+* More logging was added.
+Warning and error messages will always appear, but lower-level log messages will still only appear if `debug` is set to true.
 * The giant uploader javascript file was split up into smaller files where appropriate.
 This is simply to make development/maintenance easier.
 Releases will always contain all js in a single file.
 The source branches though, will contain the split-up files.
 Note that you can always combine files in a snapshot branch if you want via [gradle](#building-and-using-the-snapshot-version).
 Once I setup